 Arizona National Guard Service members who meet eligibility requirements are authorized to transfer STR funds up to the maximum annual limitation to their Spouse and dependents who are registered in the Defense Enrollment Eligibility Reporting System.
 STR eligibility is limited to Arizona National Guard members who:

-- Actively drilling member of the Arizona National Guard through the entire time reimbursement is requested
+- Actively drilling service member in the Arizona National Guard in good standing with no active flags throughout the entire time reimbursement is requested and remains a drilling service member for 12 months after their final tuition reimbursement is received

 - Completed Initial Active Duty for Training /Technical Training or Student Flight Training and maintains 90% attendance at scheduled Unit Training Assemblies and annual training